bamcis-io/multi-az-observability/API.md

 ```

 - *Type:* string[]
-- *Default:* For availability metrics, this will be "Sum", for latency metrics it will be just "p99"
+- *Default:* The service default is used

 The statistics for faults you want to appear on dashboards, for example, with latency metrics, you might want p50, p99, and tm99.